 We also created the RDSP Action Group to champion the Registered Disability Savings Plan (RDSP) to improve the financial security of people with disabilities.

 From December 3, 2013 to March 11, 2014, government held a provincewide consultation to better understand how government, businesses and communities can decrease barriers and increase accessibility for people living with disabilities.

 In May 2014, the Disability Consultation Report: Moving Together Toward an Accessible B.C. was released, summarizing the feedback heard through the consultation process.
 It is this feedback that formed the basis of the 10-year plan.

 Accessibility 2024 was released by the Premier at a B.C.
 Accessibility Summit on June 16, 2014.
 Three hundred representatives from the disability community, government and the business community came together at the Vancouver Convention Centre and hundreds of British Columbians tuned in from all over B.C. to watch the live webcast.
-A full transcript and video from the summit will be available soon.
+A full transcript and video from the summit are now available.